Azeezadeboye/azeezadeboye.github.io/_teaching/2015-spring-teaching-2.md

 ---
 title: "Teaching experience 2"
 collection: teaching
-type: "Training and workshop"
+type: "Workshop"
-permalink: /teaching/2016-spring-teaching-1
+permalink: /teaching/2015-spring-teaching-1
-venue: "University of South Africa, Department Management Science"
+venue: "University 1, Department"
 date: 2015-01-01
-location: "Mthata, South Africa"
+location: "City, Country"
 ---

-Teaching students based on the use of SPSS package for data analyses
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Heading 1
 ======